 Depending on the temperature category your grass falls into, you’ll need to fertilize your lawn accordingly.

-For cool-season grasses, it's essential that you fertilize in the early fall, in the early spring and once again in late spring to grow a healthy lawn.
+For cool-season grasses, it's essential that you fertilize in the early fall, in the early spring, and once again in late spring to grow a healthy lawn.
 Because different grass types need different care, you’ll need to research your specific grass to make sure you fertilize it properly.
-For example, if you have perennial ryegrass, you’ll want to use a 3-18-18 fertilizer formula to protect your healthy lawn from disease and stress.